 Crooked Billet Elementary School, Hatboro-Horsham School District

-With an industrial complex on one side of the school, a residential neighborhood in front of the school, and a creek and wooded area to the other side and around the back, the orientation and placement of the building on the site was important to the design.
+With an industrial complex on one side of the school, a residential neighborhood in front of the school and a creek and wooded area to the other side and around the back, the orientation and placement of the building on the site was important to the design.
 The larger public spaces act as a noise and aesthetic buffer to the industrial area, and the two-story classroom wing on the opposite side of the building takes advantage of the views of the green space down to the creek.
+Adequate parking is provided in front of the school, which also serves as the parent drop-off lane pulling cars off the roadway and onto the site.
+A separate bus access and drop-off area alongside the gym/cafeteria clearly separates bus and vehicular circulation on-site.

-As a community school, is was important to involve as many of the key stakeholders as possible early in the process.
-The intent was to introduce the project needs and program, identify goals, and to develop concept plans that collectively reflected what a new elementary school might look like on this site.
-The ideas established through this community-based planning process laid the foundation for the final design that responded to the environmental, instructional and safety concerns brought forth by the planning committee, who truly have a vested interest in the new school.
+As a community school, it was important to involve as many of the key stakeholders as possible early in the process.
+A day-long design charrette with over 50 participants made up of teachers, parents, Borough officials and administration was held at the onset of the project.
+The intent was to introduce the project needs and program, identify goals and to develop concept plans that collectively reflected what a new elementary school might look like on this site.
+The ideas established through this planning process laid the foundation for the final design that responded to the environmental, instructional and safety concerns brought forth by the planning committee who truly have a vested interest in the new school.